SettRaziel/time_accounting/README.md

 # Work Accounting
-Ruby program for tracking working hours manually and save them in a file or database.
-The stored data can be queried for different options such as monthly or weekly working hours.
+Ruby program for tracking working hours or other tasks and storing the on your device.
+The stored data shall be queried for different options such as monthly or weekly working hours.

+## Development steps
+* Reading and storing tasks and persons in a file (actual)
+* Terminal menu to read/write data and some queries for the data
+* Formatted terminal output for the queries
+* Formatted pdf output using latex
+* Reading, storing and querying tasks and persons in a database (e.g. sqlite)
+* Deleting existing persons and tasks and freeing their blocked ids
+* Extension of query capabilities

 ## Usage & Help
-todo
+follows with the main script

 ## Used version
 Written with Ruby 2.2.2